fathomssen/qtredmine/README.md

 --------
 * Both login/password and API key authentication
 * Simple methods to get serveral resources (issues, projects etc.) from a Redmine instance
+* Simple methods to update serveral resources (issues and time entries at the moment) in a Redmine instance

 Documentation
 -------------